-The History of Giving to the British School at Rome
+The history of giving to the British School at Rome

 They also saw, quite literally while visiting Rome, that France and Germany had established research centres dedicated to the study of all things Italian, but the UK was noticeably absent, a situation they were to rectify in short order.

-Through a massive public relations campaign, one that wouldn’t look radically different than those of today, this small group of philanthropists launched the British School in 1901 in a rented accommodation at Palazzo Odescalchi with a base of private support totalling £1200.
+Through a massive public relations campaign, one that wouldn’t look radically different from those of today, this small group of philanthropists launched the British School in 1901 in rented accommodation at Palazzo Odescalchi with a base of private support totalling £1200.

 In addition to funds contributed by individuals, the UK government responded to thousands of petitionary signatures and established a grant that would underpin the basic operating costs of the BSR.
 This combination of state and private support has evolved and fluctuated over the past century with a constant theme throughout: during those times the State was unable to provide the BSR with the necessary resources, private funds somehow always found a way to fill the gap.